victoreeckh/Renewable_Energy_notes/pages/Exam.md

 		  collapsed:: true
 			- same question as below, diode with j0 given, find v_oc, FFmax, efficiency, compare with typical efficiency
 		- TES #Solar_thermal_EX
+		  background-color:: blue
 		  collapsed:: true
-			- TES is important for cross-sectorial decarbonization, give four examples
+			- TES is important for cross-sectorial decarbonization, give four examples #.ol
 				- Chemical looping with carbon capture
 				- GEOTABS to replace (to some extent) natural gas heating
 				- Molten salt as sensible TES allows integration of the renewable CSP as a power generating method
-					- -> less use of fossil
+					- -> less use of fossil fuel for renewable generation -> decarbonization
-				-
+				- ATES can be used as district heating/cooling instead of natural gas variant -
 		- Hydrogen #Hydrogen_EX
 		  collapsed:: true